 Although it opened in 1995, surprisingly few Islanders are aware of the Orcas Community Resource Center.
 This is partially due to the fact that it began as a tiny appendage to our preschools, tasked only with increasing parenting skills and support for young families.
 As recently as 2015, the Resource Center, then known as Orcas Family Connections, was confined to a single room within the Kaleidoscope Preschool and Childcare Center.
 Its staffing consisted of one full-time employee!
 A brief history of the Resource Center may be found in Our History.

 In accomplishing the above, and more, the Resource Center staff partner with local neighbors, businesses, and like-minded public and private organizations, including the United Way, San Juan County, the Northwest Washington Opportunity Council, and the Northwest Regional Council.
-Last year, over $150,000 was funneled directly to hundreds of islanders, whose needs are far greater than most people probably imagine.
+Year after year, OCRC brings valuable services to hundreds of island households, whose needs are far greater than most people probably imagine.
 Without OCRC, all this valuable assistance would be lost!

 Resource Center operations are partially funded through administrative fees associated with the government programs — federal, state, and county — that are leveraged.
 But those government dollars have never covered the Center’s full costs, and they have become even more constrained over the past few years.
-As a result, the resource center relies on private donations to meet a significant share (more than 40 percent) of its operating costs.
-And this year, to entice more people into contributing to this important work, the OCRC Board is offering a matching grant of $11,000.
-For every two dollars donated by the community, the board will contribute one dollar, up to $22,000!
-And every dollar helps change lives and helps attain our collective wish to be a caring community.
+As a result, the Resource Center relies on private donations to meet a significant share of its operating costs.
+Every dollar helps change lives and helps attain our collective wish to be a caring community.
 Have YOU donated yet?
 If not, it’s easy.
 Simply click on the donate button at the bottom of our home page.
 Or mail or drop off a check to: Orcas Community Resource Center, PO Box 931, Eastsound, WA 98245.
 (Submitted by Steve Jung, Board Member)